CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 Incidents such as fighting, bullying, intimidation, verbal abuse, swearing, hazing, taunting, inappropriate physical touching, harassment, or discrimination of any kind will not be tolerated.
 Students involved directly or indirectly in any of these behaviours can expect strong disciplinary action from the school, including police involvement.
 Students who incite others to engage in inappropriate behaviours, or who seek retribution against those who have reported incidents, will also face discipline.
 When any of these actions are carried out through electronic communication (e.g. by phone or Internet), even outside of school hours and off school property, the school may still take action when the welfare and learning environment of Handsworth students are potentially compromised.

 Weapons of all kinds including any object used to simulate a weapon are expressly forbidden at school.
-Students involved with weapons will be suspended and may be referred to the police.
+Students involved with weapons will be required to meet with the school administration and subject to escalating consequences and may be referred to the RCMP.

 Defiance of Staff